6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 Why is winterizing my boat important?

 If you keep your boat in an area subject to a hard freeze or even an occasional cold snap, winterizing helps protect your boat’s engine, plumbing, and other systems from damage caused by freezing temperatures, corrosion, and inactivity.
-It helps to ensure your boat is in top shape when you bring it back to life in the spring.
+It helps ensure your boat is in top shape when you bring it back to life in the spring.

 Do I need to winterize my boat if I live in a warm climate?